MrBartusek/gif-picker-react/README.md

 ### TenorImagePreview

 This object is used for displaying the preview image gifs in the picker.
-Only used to help the client render lower res images and reduce network request size
+You can use it to render smaller and lower-resolution versions of the gifs.

 | Property      | Type       | Description |
 | ------------- | ---------- | ----------- |